35 GTA 5 Locations Based on Real Life

 Why It Counts: Rockford Hills Church is based on the Church of the Good Shepherd in Beverly Hills.
 It is a smaller entry, but the real-world match is specific.

-Claim Guardrail: Do not confuse it with generic church interiors or other GTA churches.
+Accuracy Note: Do not confuse it with generic church interiors or other GTA churches.

 GTA 5 Blaine Locations